 Yes, December means Christmas, so it’s a very exciting month.
 But Christmas aside, for me as a ‘hater’ of winter and the cold, I’m kinda ready to press fast-forward onto March because I hate-the-cold (have I mentioned that already?).
 However, yesterday I looked up and was blown away by the stunning sky.
 I just don’t think you get this kind of light in Summer, it’s so seasonal.
-I happened to be near Buckingham Palace at the time and got this stunning shot before the sun went down.
+I happened to be near Buckingham Palace at the time and got this stunning shot from The Mall before the sun went down.

 The countdown is on to Prince Harry’s wedding to Meghan Markle on 19 May 2018.
 The big day itself may be taking place of in Windsor, but plenty of Londoners will be taking to pubs and street parties to celebrate.
 With the special event taking part on a Saturday, that means many of us will be free to join in the revelry.
 It’ll be an early start with the ceremony itself kicking off at 12pm.
 Here’s a list of just some of the celebrations in the capital, with all taking place on 19 May unless otherwise stipulated.
 Fingers crossed for some good weather!